sunxinti/sunxinti.github.io/_pages/about.md

 Our recent work discussed the **challenges of deploying LLMs in real-world medical settings** ([Clinical and Translational Medicine, 2025](https://onlinelibrary.wiley.com/doi/10.1002/ctm2.70157)).

 In parallel, I also work on **single-cell omics and spatial transcriptomics**.
-We developed a **genetic algorithm–optimized framework** to map the metabolic landscape of lung adenocarcinoma ([Journal of Translational Medicine, 2024](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-024-05138-2)), and created an **online prognostic platform** for lung cancer ([appLUAD](https://xintisunlab.shinyapps.io/appLUAD/)).
-Currently, I lead a small research team optimizing **single-cell and spatial transcriptomics technologies**.
+We developed a **genetic algorithm–optimized framework** to map the metabolic landscape of lung adenocarcinoma ([Journal of Translational Medicine, 2024](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-024-05138-2)), and created an **online prognostic platform** for lung cancer ([appLUAD](https://xintisunlab.shinyapps.io/appLUAD/)).I am also running a biotechnology company, Excellpro, based in Tianjin, China, dedicated to **optimizing single-cell and spatial transcriptomics technologies**.

 ---